 I listened with great interest in, and growing admiration for, what Tony Benn said – especially in his later years when he became something of a travelling guru, appearing on stage and in the television studio.
 He will always be remembered.
 Probably his most valuable legacy, however, will be the diaries he wrote – to which he made a written contribution every day whilst in public office.
 My memories will also include what I most admired about him.
 He was a “conviction” politician.

-In the same way that Shostakovitch composed music that expressed his beliefs, emotions and commitments, so Tony Benn’s political convictions were expressed in his politics and public life.
+In the same way that Shostakovich composed music that expressed his beliefs, emotions and commitments, so Tony Benn’s personal convictions were expressed in his politics and public life.
 His politics were always within the traditions of the British Labour Party’s left-right divisions and were a development of a trade union-socialist position.
-Of particular note was the fact that he was anti-nuclear and anti-American and he positioned himself “against a more outward-looking, modernising centrism” within the Labour movement.
+Of particular note was the fact that he was anti-nuclear and anti-American and he positioned himself “against a more outward-looking, modernizing centrism” within the Labour movement.

 In some ways Tony Benn could be regarded as a “champion of lost causes”.
 He certainly saw things differently to many others.
-Personally speaking, as someone who attracted a reputation of this kind whilst at theological college, and since then in certain matters, I would happily stand alongside Tony Benn.
-Perhaps it would be more appropriate to say that his are the giant shoulders on which I would gladly stand (with some apologies to Stephen Hawking).
+Personally speaking, as someone who attracted a reputation of this kind at various times in my life, I would happily stand alongside Tony Benn.
+Perhaps it would be more appropriate to say that his are the giant shoulders on which I would gladly stand (with appropriate apologies to Stephen Hawking).

 It has been said that conviction politicians are so rare and are appreciated so much nowadays that they are accepted, warts and all.
-Yet Tony Benn was demonised during his life and, in death, much of what is being said is patronising – as if he is still a challenge, a threat, to the status quo.
+Yet Tony Benn was demonized during his life and, in death, much of what is being said is patronizing – as if he is still a challenge, a threat, to the status quo.

 A major concern of Tony Benn’s commitment to politics caused him to ask a recurring question: “Why did Labour in power fail to live up to its ambitions, and what mechanisms could ensure a better outcome in future”.
 He was an activist who believed in the “inherent radicalism” of the ordinary person.
 So, he campaigned to bring popular pressure against established power, in such areas as British membership of the EU – of which he was against, and, within his own party, he campaigned for reselection of MPs and the electoral college for party leadership elections.

-Mindful of Dimitri Shostakovitch and his distinctive blend of music during the Soviet age, as well as Tony Benn and his somewhat unique brand of politics in the second half of the 20th century, it is useful to reflect on the idea that “making the state a religion while using the powers of the state to shape its citizens according to consensus politics is neither the product of love or justice” (anon).
+Mindful of Dimitri Shostakovich and his distinctive blend of music during the Soviet age, as well as Tony Benn and his somewhat unique brand of politics in the second half of the 20th century, it is useful to reflect on the idea that “making the state a religion while using the powers of the state to shape its citizens according to consensus politics is neither the product of love or justice” (anon).
 It is, rather, the product of a mind given over to authoritarian beliefs which always end up eventually at fascism.
 The contemporary British state needs to be mindful of this.
-Dimitri Shostakovitch and Tony Benn were.
+In the Soviet Union of his day, Dimitri Shostakovich was so mindful. as was Tony Benn in the UK.

-Perhaps one of my favourite lines from all the obituary stuff written about Tony Benn is this: “Like his Puritan heroes, Tony Benn belongs in the great tradition of English revolutionaries – a passionate radical destined to be loved in popular memory for his defence of democracy and freedom, whose passing leaves the political world a smaller place”.
+Perhaps one of my favourite lines from all the obituaries written about Tony Benn is this: “Like his Puritan heroes, Tony Benn belongs in the great tradition of English revolutionaries – a passionate radical destined to be loved in popular memory for his defence of democracy and freedom, and whose passing leaves the political world a smaller place”.

 I like that.
 Amen.